Which sound bar brand?

 Most of Sony’s sound bars are styled to suit TVs ranging from 40 to 55-inches in size, and all come with a wired or wireless subwoofer - a separate speaker that enhances low sounds.
 Its low and mid-range models typically comprise two or four speakers in a single bar, similar to those from other brands; its top-end sound bars will generally pack in more speakers.
 All provide a way to play music from a smartphone, tablet or laptop using a cable connection via USB or 3.5mm mini-jack inputs, while most also offer Bluetooth or Bluetooth NFC to stream music wirelessly.
 Like other brands, Sony includes different sound modes and surround-sound effects.

 In the table below, we've rounded up some of the key facts about the brand to help you decide whether a Sony sound bar would be right for you.
 Only logged-in Which? members can view our exclusive ratings and verdicts in the table.
-If you’re not yet a member, sign up for a £1 trial to get instant access.

 |Sony sound bars overview table|